MomsFriendlyRobotCompany/moms_apriltag/readme.md

       the tags, put the number of the tag (number is for the lower left apriltag).
 I think this would help debugging and understanding what is going on
 - [ ] insert stereo calibration code using pupil labs?
+- [x] move the `opencv_camera` calibration code with `apriltags` here, however, I broke the and am having an issue getting it working again :frowning_face:
 - [ ] refactor board code
 - [ ] enable apriltag v3 markers in board, given such slow performance, maybe not do this